-How to Remove a Tile Floor
+How to Tile a Floor

 Make sure you select a tile that is appropriate for outdoor use.
 To ensure a clean surface and proper bond, it is recommended that you clean the concrete with warm water and TSP (trisodium phosphate).
 Use a stiff bristle brush to really scrub in the solution and then rinse well with warm water.
 If installing tile on sealed concrete, it will be necessary to grind the surface down before starting so the thin-set will bond.
 Consider renting a scarifying machine.

 If any steps have cracks all the way through them, they will need to be repaired before they are tiled.
 Lay a piece of crack isolation membrane over the area and cut it to size (Image 1).
 Trowel thin-set onto the tread and riser (Image 2).
 Set the membrane over the crack and press into place; smooth it out using a trowel (Image 3).

 Dry-lay all your tiles ahead of time to plan the layout and prepare any special cuts that need to be made.
 Set up small stacks of tile ahead of time to allow you to work for longer stretches without having to fetch more tile.

 Mix thin-set mortar according to directions.
 Use the flat side of trowel to apply the thin-set and the comb edge of the trowel to create grooves (Image 1).
 This will give you a really tight connection to your slab.
 Set the tiles by gently sliding into place.
 Use spacers to achieve consistent gaps between tiles (Image 2).
 When tiling the steps, start with the risers.
 Let the thin-set mortar cure overnight before adding the grout.